Gaurav2651997/online_shop/README.md

 -l -> is an option for "listen".
 It tells the serve command which port to listen on for incoming requests 5173 -> is the port number where your app will be available.

+Below is the multistage Docker file

+ubuntu@ip-172-31-92-158:~/Hackathon/online_shop$ cat Dockerfile-multistage
+#Stage 1
+#Declaring the base image
+FROM node:18-alpine AS builder

+#Declaring the Workdir
+WORKDIR /app

+#Copying the project files
+COPY . .

+#Creating the build
+RUN npm install && npm run build

+#Stage 2
+#Using the distroless image
+FROM gcr.io/distroless/nodejs18-debian12

+#Declaring the Workdir
+WORKDIR /app

+#Copying the dependencies from the Stage 1
+COPY --from=builder /app/dist /app/dist
+COPY --from=builder /app/node_modules /app/node_modules

+#Exposing the Port
+EXPOSE 5173

+#Run the application
+CMD ["./node_modules/.bin/serve","-s","dist","-l","5173"]

 4️⃣ We also need to update package.json file.
 Goto package.json and under dependencies add this line at the end "serve": "^14.0.0"

 Now build the image and run the conatiner